Common Questions: Starting & Ending 'Common Law' Marriage

 Q. What happens when couples in an informal marriage separate?

-A. If there have been children, or if property and debts remain undivided, you will want to prove that a marriage existed and then get a formal divorce.
+A. You will want to prove that a marriage existed and then get a formal divorce.
 This is done in court.
-The rules on proving that there was a valid marriage depend on when the couple separated.

 Q. If I end up going to court to prove that I had a valid informal marriage, what will I need to show?

-A. You will need to show your recorded declaration of marriage, or prove the three requirements of the informal marriage as stated at the beginning of this brochure.
+A. You will need to show your recorded declaration of informal marriage, and/or prove the three requirements of the informal marriage as stated at the beginning of this brochure.
 In order to prove the three requirements, you must show evidence on each point.
-Your own testimony can be evidence; for example, you can testify that you and your common law spouse agreed to be married and that you introduced him as your husband in social situations.
+You should offer tesimony from witnesses as well as yourself; for example, A witness can testify that you and your common law spouse agreed to be married and that you introduced him as your husband in social situations.
 In addition, you can ask the court to consider any documents, which show that you and your partner held yourself out to the world as being married.
 Samples of these types of documents include leases signed as husband and wife, tax returns filed jointly as a married couple, and insurance policies listing one person as the other person's spouse.